borglab/gtsam/cython/README.md

 INSTALL
 =======
-- This wrapper needs Cython(>=0.25.2), backports_abc>=0.5, numpy, which can be installed as follows:
+- This wrapper needs Cython(>=0.25.2), backports_abc>=0.5, and numpy.
+These can be installed as follows:

 ```bash
  pip install -r <gtsam_folder>/cython/requirements.txt
 ```

 - It also needs Eigency, a package that interfaces between C++'s Eigen and Python's numpy.
 You can try to install via pip: "pip install eigency".
-If that fails, install it from source as follows:
+If that fails, please install it from source as follows:

 ```bash
 git clone https://github.com/wouterboomsma/eigency.git